uvalib/thetaper/_posts/2024-02-28-the-taper-s-greatest-fair-use-hits-fair-use-and-sampling.md

 Since then, I’ve done a little more research and if I had to recommend one good read for anyone casually interested in this topic, it would actually be a chapter from a graphic novel.
 Specifically, the incredible book [Theft!
 A History of Music](https://web.law.duke.edu/musiccomic/), published by the Duke Center for the Study of the Public Domain.
 The entire book is worth your time, but the [chapter on sampling](https://web.law.duke.edu/musiccomic/read/large/168/) is extremely well-done - it’s both funny and informative, opinionated and balanced, technically accurate and approachable.

 ![Comic book image of Public Enemy and text "It takes a soundscape of millions to make our sound."]({{site.baseurl}}/images/Screenshot 2024-02-28 at 11.24.03 AM.png)
+*clip from* Theft!
+A History of Music, *by Jennifer Jenkins and Jamie Boyle, CC-BY-NC-SA.*

 If you want to go a little deeper, check out Kembrew McLeod and Peter DiCola’s book *[Creative License: The Law and Culture of Digital Sampling](https://search.lib.virginia.edu/sources/uva_library/items/u5316886)*.